lavinou/lavinou-node-sdk/README.md

-# lavinou-npm
+# Lavinou Common
-npm package for lavinou common code
+Public library used to access common code